 Tony was the first personal development guru I tried when I first started my personal development journey.
 It was because of one of Tony’s programs that I got (which was very expensive, but well worth it) that gave me the tools to build my own confidence enough to know I needed to get out of my abusive toxic relationship with my ex-husband.
 Awaken the giant within gives you extremely productive actionable steps you can take towards becoming a better person and achieving your goals.

-The 12 Week Year: Get More Done in 12 Weeks than Others Do in 12 Months by Brian P. Moran, Michael Lennington
+The 12 Week Year by Brian P. Moran, Michael Lennington

 I swear this book really blew up last year and I was seeing it all over the place.
 Tons of people in my blogging groups were raving about this book and how it helped them to do exactly what the title says, get more done in 12 weeks.
 I have to say – the strategy that this book details is pure genius yet so simple to implement.
 If you have some big goals you’ve been putting off, you need to read this book.